-My brother-in-law and nieces are trick-or-treating for the first time ever.
+We went trick-of-treating on the American military base.
+(We were excited to see so many kids out in the German neighborhoods on the way home, though.)
+My brother-in-law and nieces were trick-or-treating for the first time ever.
 Gorilla (or Harambe, as every American exclaimed), a dead chicken, and a pirate.Continue reading

 Another German class.
 Another coffee delivery.
 Another message.